Don’t buy anything yet!…

 Due to the various brands, calibers and types of firearms and gun leather used, it’s a good idea to come check out a match and do some research before buying anything.

-In general, firearms used are those reminiscent of the old west, including 2 single-action revolvers, either cap and ball or pistol caliber (BRC Vaqueros also allow 22LR single-action revolvers), a pistol-caliber lever-action rifle (BRC Vaqueros also allow 22LR lever-action rifles), and a shotgun (either a side-by-side without ejectors, lever-action, or an 1897 pump).
+Firearms; In general, are those reminiscent of the old west, including 2 single-action revolvers, either cap and ball or pistol caliber (BRC Vaqueros also allow 22LR single-action revolvers such as the Ruger Wrangler), a pistol-caliber lever-action rifle (BRC Vaqueros also allow 22LR lever-action rifles such as the Henry H001 and H001T), and a shotgun (either a side-by-side without ejectors, lever-action, or an 1897 pump).
+Some firearm brands, models and calibers are FAR better suited for Cowboy shooting than their counterparts.
+If you have any questions about equipment, please reach out via the Contact page.
+I’d be happy to discuss the subject at length with you. - Maker

 Rifle and revolver ammo; Bullets must be all-lead round nose or flat nose, with velocities at or below 1000 fps for revolvers, and 1400 fps maximum for rifles (while velocities towards the upper allowed thresholds are deemed acceptable, most Cowboy Shooters tend to use reduced-load ammo with actual velocities typically around 800 fps or less for revolvers, and 1000 fps or less for rifles).
 For a 6 stage shoot, 60+ rounds are required for the rifle, and another 60+ rounds for revolvers = 120+ rounds total.
 No jacketed, semi jacketed, hollow point, plated, or gas checked ammo is allowed.